 To implement the ASTA/ICU method on a HunterLab sphere instrument, here are the steps:

-- Standardize any of our sphere instruments, such as ColorQuest XT or ColorQuest XE with EasyMatch QC software, in TTRAN LAV using a 10-mm cell filled with clear, colorless acetone (the solvent for this method).
+- Standardize any of our sphere instruments in TTRAN LAV using a 10-mm cell filled with clear, colorless acetone (the solvent for this method).

 - As a PQ Performance Qualification step, read back the 10-mm cell + acetone.
 The %Transmittance should be 100% at 460 nm and all points along the spectrum.